Spain: 18th century

 The family of Philip V. During the Enlightenment in Spain a new royal family reigned, the House of Bourbon.

 The decline culminated in a controversy over succession to the throne, which consumed the first years of the 18th century.
 The War of the Spanish Succession was a wide-ranging international conflict combined with a civil war, and cost the kingdom its European possessions and its position as a leading European power.

 During this war, a new dynasty originating in France, the Bourbons, was installed.
 The Crowns of Castile and Aragon had been long united only by the Monarchy and the common institution of the Inquisition's Holy Office.
 A number of reform policies, the so-called Bourbon Reforms, were pursued by the Monarchy with the overarching goal of centralised authority and administrative uniformity.
 They included the abolishment of many of the old regional privileges and laws, as well as the customs barrier between the Crowns of Aragon and Castile in 1717, followed by the introduction of new property taxes in the Aragonese kingdoms.

 The 18th century saw a gradual recovery and an increase in prosperity through much of the Spanish empire.
-The predominant economic policy was an interventionist one, and the State also pursued policies aiming towards infrastructure development as well as the abolition of internal customs and the reduction of export tariffs.
+The predominant economic policy was interventionist, with the State driving infrastructure development, abolishing internal customs, and reducing export tariffs.
 Projects of agricultural colonisation with new settlements took place in the south of mainland Spain.
 Enlightenment ideas began to gain ground among some of the kingdom's elite and monarchy.